BlueMap-Minecraft/BlueMapWiki/community/RAM.md

 There are multiple things that contribute to this effect:

+## Concepts

 ### 1. Unused RAM
 BlueMap is using **unused** heap-space (RAM) to cache some things like e.g. chunk-data and resources to improve performance.
 But as soon as your JVM (your server) needs this cache-space somewhere else, it can do so!
-BlueMap is not hard-reserving that space, so it can't cause an OOM because of this.
+BlueMap is not hard-reserving that space, so it can't cause an Out-Of-Memory crash because of this.
 *(Technically this is done using a [SoftValue-Cache](https://www.baeldung.com/java-caching-caffeine#3-reference-based-eviction))*
 After all, it is always said that unused RAM is wasted RAM.

+### 2. Heap-size
+The biggest factor for RAM-Usage climbing and not dropping is that the JVM increases the heap-size when it's under load.
+However, later on, it is typically reluctant to _reduce_ that heap-size again.
+This balance can be influenced with various settings and startup flags, which is one of the things that stuff like like [Aikar's Flags](https://docs.papermc.io/paper/aikars-flags/) do.

-### 2. Garbage Collection
+### 3. Garbage Collection
-RAM/Heap management in your JVM is done using a Garbage Collector.
+Aside from the growing-but-not-shrinking heap-size, there is also the Garbage Collector (GC).
 Your JVM runs this GC in intervals to free up heap-space that is no-longer used.
 If you have a big heap of multiple GBs, depending on your GC-configuration, it can wait for a long time until it decides to run the GC and free some space.
 This has the effect that your RAM-Usage will keep climbing until the GC is ran.
-**Or:** until you restart BlueMap through `/bluemap reload` or through restarting the Minecraft server.
+**Or:** until you restart the JVM, which is what restarting the Minecraft server is.

 So if you remove BlueMap to prove that it is using a lot of RAM, what you actually did is you restarted the server,